Jacqueline and Joyce Robbins

 Jacqueline "Jacquie" Robbins and Joyce Robbins (born September 9, 1949) are twin American-Canadian actresses best known for playing the Blind Twins in The Wicker Man and for playing the White Faced Women in A Series of Unfortunate Events.
 They are based in Vancouver, British Columbia.

 Biography

+Jacqueline "Jacquie" and Joyce Robbins were born in Rochester, Minnesota on September 9, 1949 to George Robbins and his wife Lilian Saper.
+They had one older brother and one younger sister.
+Their father practiced medicine as a doctor in Alberta while their mother was a pharmacist.
+Of Jewish descent, their father changed his name from Rabinovitz to Robbins when emigrating to Canada from Huși, Vaslui in Romania.